lsst-ts/observatory-ops-docs/Daytime-Nighttime-Interactions/observing-run-planning.rst

 This is an example of a sub-section, used when Condition A applied.
 Complete the steps in this section:

 #.
 Step 1 for Condition A.
 #.
-Return to :ref:`Step 5 <Title-of-Procedure-Final-Step>` in the section above.
+Return to :ref:`Step 5 <observing-run-planning-Final-Step>` in the section above.

-.. _Title-of-Procedure-Condition-B-for-Step-4:
+.. _observing-run-planning-Condition-B-for-Step-4:

 Condition B for Step 4
 ----------------------